20milliliter/command-terminal/README.md

 ## Installation

+You can install it via the Asset Library in the Godot Editor.

-You can install the addon as a git submodule:
+Alternatively, you can install the addon as a git submodule:
 `git submodule add https://github.com/20milliliter/command-terminal.git ./addons/command-terminal`

-Alternatively, you can install it manually by downloading the zip.
+Finally, you can install it manually by downloading the zip.

 ## Overview